Glatzli/model_comparison_codes/README.md

 ToDo:
 - which measure for humidity? plot evtl dewpoint depression
-- cap height calculation wrong?!
+- cap height calculation:
+  	took differentiate along "height" for dT: checked for icon ibk uni PCGP for ICON it works quite well, what is it doing with WRF data?! far too high!

 - subtract the terrain height before using geopot. height for the vertical variable:
   	Only have terrain height for AROME & WRF.
 For ICON & UM I only have geometric height/geopotential height...
-  	Difference for AROME, ibk gridpoint: , no difference for WRF between hgt & z!?! -> plot spatial extent to compare...
+  	Difference for AROME, ibk gridpoint: , no difference for WRF between hgt & z!?! -> ToDo: plot spatial extent to compare...
+- vertical plots:
+  works for ICON & WRF right, now with PCGP-selection!

 - is staggering applied really only for ICON and WRF?
 - check if depth of layer taken for VHD calculation is the same over ibk and hafelekar!
 Wenn es